Cheryl Regehr Early Career Teaching Award

 Nominations are solicited from members of the University community.
 A complete nomination package will include the following and should be submitted with the ECTA coversheet and checklist and a table of contents:

-Nominations should be submitted in one PDF document by email to the Office of the Vice-President & Provost.
-Please submit the documents in the order outlined above and with the ECTA coversheet and checklist and a table of contents.
+Nominations should be submitted in one PDF by email to the Office of the Vice-President & Provost.
+Please submit the documentation in the order outlined above and with the ECTA coversheet and checklist and a table of contents.

 • Self-nominations are not accepted.

 • Re-submissions: Nominations may be resubmitted once.
-Each resubmission must be accompanied by a new nomination letter.
+Each resubmissions must be accompanied by a new nomination letter.

 Contact